Best Desk Fidgets and Brain Teasers for WFH Focus Breaks (2026) — illustration

 A fidget resets your body.
 But sometimes the 5pm slump isn't a need for tactile input - it's that you've decided to procrastinate by fidgeting because the next task is unclear, intimidating, or you've lost the thread of why it matters.

 Fidget plus Brain Deck is the full kit.
 A Hanayama in your hand resets the body.
 A pulled card resets the head.
-They don't compete - they cover different failure modes of the same WFH problem.

 Sources & Research